Michael F. Eubanks, Shumate, Flaherty, Eubanks and Baechtold

-Mr. Jones is the founder and Member-in-Charge of Jones Howard Law, PLLC.
-He has over 30 years’ workers’ compensation litigation experience.
-Mr. Jones was selected as one of the “50 Most Influential People in Workers’ Compensation” nationally (2014).
-He has also been awarded Corporate International – Workers’ Compensation Attorney of the Year in Kentucky (2015); America Registry – Top Attorneys in Kentucky (2015, 2017); Kentucky Super Lawyers (2008) to present; Lawyer International - Global Awards – Workers’ Compensation Attorney of the Year in Kentucky (2017); and U.S. News - Best Lawyers (2016); Best Law Firms (2017).
+Jones is the founder and Member-in-Charge of Jones Howard Law, PLLC, which provides state-wide professional services through regional Kentucky offices.
+He has over 30 years’ experience defending employers in Kentucky workers’ compensation claims.
+Jones was recently selected as one of the “50 Most Influential People in Workers’ Compensation” nationally.
 He has served as President of the Kentucky Bar Association, Workers’ Compensation Section, as well as an adjunct professor at Salmon P. Chase College of Law, where he taught Kentucky workers’ compensation law.
-He has authored and co-authored numerous texts including three editions of “Workers’ Compensation in Kentucky.”
-He has a Bachelor of Arts Degree in Journalism from University of Kentucky (1978), and a Juris Doctor Degree from Salmon P. Chase College of Law (1981).
+Jones has an AV (the highest) Martindale Hubbell rating and was inducted into the American Bar Association College of Workers’ Compensation Lawyers in 2007.
+He has authored and co-authored numerous texts related to workers’ compensation law.
+Jones has a Bachelor of Arts Degree in Journalism from University of Kentucky, and a Juris Doctor Degree from Salmon P. Chase College of Law.

 Robert L. Swisher, Commissioner, Kentucky Department of Workers’ Claims